digital-boss/n8n-manager/readme.md

 ### Config file

-To use 8man, you need provide config file, containng n8n access parameters and other options.
+To use 8man, you need provide config file, containing n8n access parameters and other options.
 See example: [configs/8man-example.json](configs/8man-example.json). `8man --config path/to/config.json <command> <subcommand>`.
 You can create config files for each n8n instance you want to manage.

 ### `--dry` flag